-One of the biggest hurdles to becoming a Learning and Development professional is the recognition that, in addition to dispensing L&D advice and materials, you, too, need some L&D.
+One of the biggest hurdles to becoming Learning and Development professionals is the recognition that, in addition to dispensing L&D advice and materials, you, too, need some L&D.

 This is particularly true where the rapidly developing world of online learning technologies is concerned.
 Here, there are all sorts of potential traps for the L&D professional — especially one with a budget to spend.

 The first thing to realise is that youʼre not alone.
 The continuing rapid expansion, and influence, of online learning is bringing more people — from varying backgrounds and with a variety of work and life experiences — into the L&D world.